COVID-19 Impact on Training Courses

 WE WILL UPDATE THIS SITE IF ADDITIONAL CHANGES ARE NEEDED

-The seminar calendar on this site will be updated if further changes are necessary and registrants will be notified if additional changes are required by government guidelines.
+The seminar calendar on this site will be updated if further changes are necessary and registrants will be notified if additional changes are required.
 In the event that additional scheduling changes are needed, registrants will have the option to cancel for a full refund, or reschedule to a later program or complete the program online (when available).
 Nothing is more important than the health and safety of our seminar participants, our trainers and our loved ones.
 If you register for any seminar and decide it would not be safe to attend, you can reschedule or cancel anytime without financial penalty.

 WE WILL BE READY WHEN THIS TEMPORARY CRISIS IS OVER